-The concept of organizational configuration has been increasingly used in publications on performance of companies.
-Although promising in this context, the study of organizational configurations encompasses a variety of research streams (Ketchen, 1997; Ferguson, 1999).
-It remains a very tempting thing to use this concept because it is a vehicle to describe certain characteristics or dynamics of organizations.
-As a concept it is gaining high recognition in organizational research but even more specific in strategic management "Configuration approach" or archetypes, gestalts, consistency or fit indicates that a firm's performance will depend on the degree of adjustment existing between organizational context and organization structure remembering that no single form of organization exists that is ideal for every situation (Donaldson, 2006; Zott and Amit, 2008).
+"Configuration approach" or concept of adjustment or fit indicates that a firm's performance will depend on the degree of adjustment existing between organizational context and organization structure remembering that no single form of organization exists that is ideal for every situation (Burns and Stalker, 1961; Lawrence and Lorsch, 1967; Donaldson, 2006; Zott and Amit, 2008).
 Ketchen et al. (1997) argue that certain strategies are usually associated with some specific organization structures in particular environments.
-This can be due to fact that strategy, structure and environment have some complimentary aspects and what really guides firm success is an appropriate adjustment between this three (Miller et al., 2002; Snow et al., 2005).
+This can be due to fact that strategy, structure and environment have some complimentary aspects and what really guides firm success is an appropriate adjustment between this three (Miller, 1988; Miller et al.,2002; Snow et al.,2005).

 Fiss (2008) concluded that the study of organizational configuration which he defines as commonly occurring clusters of attributes of organizational strategies, structure and processes forms a central pillar of both organizational research and strategic management literature.
-Likewise continuing attention to configuration theories stem from their multidimensional nature, acknowledging the complexity and interdependent nature of organization, where fit and competitive advantage frequently rest not on a single attribute, instead on relationship and complimentary between multiple characteristics (Burton and Obel, 2004; Miller, 1996; Siggelkow,2002).
-However, Pertusa-Ortega et al. (2009) in their study evaluating strategy, structure, environment and firm performance in Spanish firms noted a contradiction.
-To them even when both internal and external adjustments are combined, statistical analysis indicated a contradiction to the fact that completely adjusted firms have a better performance.
+He goes on to point out that the challenge today in this area is that empirical classifications have recently enjoyed less attention that theoretically derived typologies that lend themselves more rapidly to theory testing, taxonomies continue to exact an important influence on research.
+Likewise continuing attention to configuration theories stem from their multidimensional nature, acknowledging the complexity and interdependent nature of organization, where fit and competitive advantage frequently rest not on a single attribute, instead on relationship and complimentary between multiple characteristics (Burton and Obel, 2004; Miller, 1996; Siggelkow, 2002).